 Amazingly enough, the dinner rolls turned out perfectly!
 They are fluffy and moist, kind of like sliced bread but in bun form.
 These rolls were easy enough for me to make, of all people, so I’m sure anyone could make these 😉

-- 2+1/2 tsp Active Dry Yeast
+- 2½ tsp Active Dry Yeast

-- 1/3 cup Lukewarm Water
+- ⅓ cup Warm Water

-- 3/4 cup Lukewarm Unsweetened Almond Milk
+- ¾ cup Unsweetened Almond Milk (warm)

 - 42g (3 tbs) Extra Virgin Olive Oil

-- 360g (3 cups) Whole Wheat Flour, plus extra for kneading
+- 360g (3 cups) Whole Wheat Flour (plus extra for kneading)

-- 32g (1/4 cup) Arrowroot Starch (other starches may work)
+- 32g (¼ cup) Arrowroot Starch

-- 1+1/4 tsp Sea Salt
+- 1¼ tsp Sea Salt

-- In a large bowl, whisk together the yeast and truvia.
+- In a large bowl, whisk together the yeast and sugar.
 Whisk in the warm water and let sit for 5 minutes.
 Then add the almond milk and oil.

-- After the 5 minutes are up, whisk the almond milk-oil into the yeast mixture.
-Stir the flour mix into the wet ingredients and stir until a thick/poofy dough is formed (shouldn't be super sticky, you should be able to form a ball).
+- In a small bowl, whisk together the whole wheat flour, starch, and salt.
+Dump into the wet ingredients and stir until a thick dough is formed (shouldn't be super sticky, you should be able to form a ball).

-- Divide the dough into twelve and roll into balls using the parchment paper and the palm of your hand.
-Place the dough balls in the prepared pan, cover with plastic wrap that has been greased with cooking spray.
-Let the pan sit in a warm spot for 1-1.5 hours, or until it's puffy and looks like this:
+- Divide the dough into twelve and roll into balls.
+Place the dough balls inside the prepared pan, and cover with plastic wrap that has been greased with cooking spray.
+Let sit in a warm spot for 1 hour, or until puffy.

 - Preheat the oven to 350 degrees Fahrenheit.
 Bake the rolls for ~20 minutes, or until the surface of the rolls spring back when tapped.
 Flip the pan onto a wire cooling rack, then flip again so the rolls are right side up.
 Brush the rolls with extra virgin olive oil and sprinkle with sea salt.
 Serve immediately!